Utah Disabled Veteran Benefits

 What it is: a state veterans cemetery, a professional-license fee break for service members, and resources for veteran-owned businesses.

 - Utah Veterans Cemetery & Memorial Park (Bluffdale, north of Camp Williams): the state cemetery for veterans, their spouses, and dependent children.
-Most veterans with a discharge other than dishonorable are eligible for headstones, markers, and medallions at no cost.
+Most veterans with a discharge other than dishonorable are eligible for headstones, markers, and medallions at no cost, and per the DVMA’s own 2026 benefits guide there is no fee for a veteran’s own burial — but there is a small fee (about $1,002, adjusted annually) to bury an eligible spouse or dependent child there.
 Coordinate through your funeral home/mortuary; cemetery office: 801-254-9036.

 - Federal burial benefits (available regardless of state): a burial flag, a Presidential Memorial Certificate, and — through the VA’s National Cemetery Administration — a gravesite in a national cemetery with available space, opening/closing, and perpetual care, plus military funeral honors on request.
 VA Burials & Memorials.